-- 12. (1) Goods and services may only be procured by way of - (a) petty cash purchases, up to a transaction value of R350 (VAT included); - (b) written quotations for procurements of a transaction value over R350 up to R2 000 (VAT included); 2 quotations - formal written price quotations for procurements of a transaction value over R2000 up to R200 000 (VAT included); - 3 Quotations - (d) a competitive bidding process for- - (i) procurements above a transaction value of R200 000 (VAT included); and - (ii) the procurement of long term contracts. - (2) The accounting officer may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R200; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R2 000; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
+- (a) Lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) Direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R 300; - (ii) formal written price/ verbal quotations be obtained for any specific procurement of a transaction value higher than R300 bur lower than R10 000; or - (iii) formal written price quotations be obtained for any specific procurement of a transaction value higher than R10 000 but lower than R30 000 - (iv) a competitive bidding process be followed for any specific procurement of a transaction value over than R200 000 - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the Policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) The range of procurement processes set out in paragraph 12(1) above can graphically be set out as follows:

-General preconditions for consideration of written quotations or bids
+General precondition for consideration of written quotations or bids

-- 13. A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - (a) has furnished that provider's - (i) full name; - (ii) identification number or company or other registration number; and - (iii) tax reference number and VAT registration number, if any; - (b) Has authorised the municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has indicated - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months.
+- 13. A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - - (a) Has furnished that provider's- - (i) full name; - (ii) identification number or company or CK; - (iii) Valid and original tax clearance certificate and VAT registration number, if any;

+- (iv) Municipality rates and taxes are in order, i.e. are not in arrears and are not older than three months from the date of issue.
+Proof of residents bearing the traditional authority letterhead or stamp will suffice for rural areas residents and - (c) Has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) Whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months.